ishwors/ecommerce_ishwor/LabReports/Lab4.md

 ## Conclusion

-In this lab session, we learned how to add template in our project that will used over multiples pages for simplicity.
-We added necessary configurations to make the template work by connecting template with view and model.
+In this lab4, I learned how to use html tamplates and connect files with models and views files.